ushahidi/minisite/README.md

      ``````
 - At this point you should be able to add this block in the minisite block administration panel.
 - You will need to edit the component view  in resources\views\components\whats-app-group.blade.php according to your needs.
 Check out other components to see examples of how to do this.

+# Quick how-tos...

+- I get an error that a class cannot be found, but I am sure the correct path and namespace
+    - Run  `composer dump-autoload;` to update path maps
+- I want to start over with my database
+    - composer dump-autoload; php artisan db:wipe; php artisan migrate; php artisan db:seed;